 Did you know you can apply a seam finish before you sew the seam?
 The trick is to accurately use the same measurements on the entire seam finish or mark the seam line before you sew the seam finish so that you still maintain accurate seam lines.
 Even a simple clean finish seam finish can tame what seems like uncontrollable fraying fabric.

 Alterations, Design and Accuracy

-No, you can't just keep trimming away the treads from the fabric.
+No, you can't just keep trimming away the threads from the fabric.
 The pieces you cut out are designed to fit together and have certain measurements when you are finished.
 It does make a difference and if you have any doubt, be sure to read this article before you proceed.

 03 of 07